Javier19292/GGreg20_V3-BLE_Server-ESP32-ESPHome/README.md

 ![image](https://github.com/user-attachments/assets/175fc242-507c-4678-b0d4-040ed92edbd4)

-Please do not modify the UUIDs specified in this example.
-It's crucial to keep them as-is, as changing these BLE GATT UUID services or UUID characteristics could lead to incompatibility with other services we may develop in the future.
+⚠️ Please do not modify the UUIDs specified in this example.
+It's crucial to keep them as-is, as changing these BLE/GATT service-UUID or characteristic-UUIDs could lead to incompatibility with other services we may develop in the future.
 ```YAML
   services:
     # Radiation Monitoring Service